 Cape Canaveral 6-pad Launch Pad

-- We'll build and ship within 1 week
+- We'll build and ship within 15 business days

 Group rocket launches go a lot smoother with a sturdy, stable, multiple rod launch pad that's up off the ground to lower the risk of students stumbling over the launch gear.
 The Rocketry Works Cape Canaveral Launch Pad features 6 1/8 inch launch rods with blast deflectors and stand offs, and a rotatable 1 1/4 inch PVC cross rail to angle your rockets into the wind properly.
 It is designed to be used with the Rocketry Works Houston Launch Controller, although it is compatible with most any launch controller.
 Can also accept 3/16 or 1/4 inch launch rods, with the appropriate Rocketry Works launch rod mount.

 - Two configurations--one tall, and one short--can be used to accommodate young elementary age kids or older fliers.